gonstr/AntiRaidTools/Docs/README.md

 Triggers and untriggers are used in all the encounter types.

 Supported trigger types are:

 - `UNIT_HEALTH`
 - `SPELL_CAST`
 - `SPELL_AURA`
 - `EMOTE_OR_YELL`

 Depending on the trigger type, various other trigger fields are required.
-All triggers support `countdown`, `delay` and `throttle`.
+All triggers support countdown, delay and throttle.

 Example trigger: